 Let your fire damage technicians determine what can and cannot be salvaged.

-4. Myth: You Can Do It Yourself
+4. You Can Do It Yourself

 Mitigating fire damage is a time-consuming process.